fabianaapateanu/training-mobile-appium-desktop/README.md

 # training-mobile-appium-desktop
 Learn about basic functionalities of Appium desktop application

+## Prerequisites
+In order to use Appium desktop app you need to install Android SDK.

 ## Install Appium desktop
 Please download the latest release of Appium app, the `.exe` for Windows or `.dmg` for Mac OS:
 * https://github.com/appium/appium-desktop/releases